 Route4Me’s interactive timeline that operates in real time allows you to move stops from one route to another and instantly synchronize all changes across all associated devices.
 To do so, click and hold on a particular stop from one route and then drag it to the preferred sequence position on another route.
 Thus, whenever you have stops that did not fit into planned routes due to the exceeded optimization constraints, you can always manually distribute them to different routes in a fast and effortless manner.

-Route4Me provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Web Platform can be effortlessly synchronized with Route4Me’s iOS and Android mobile apps in a matter of seconds.
+Route4Me route optimization software provides near real-time data synchronization across all associated computer and mobile devices so that any changes made from the Route4Me Web Platform can be effortlessly synchronized with Route4Me’s iOS and Android Route Planner apps in a matter of seconds.
 Thus, managers and dispatchers back at the office can modify the service time parameters of any stop/order and instantly synchronize these updates with the mobile devices of the drivers who are out in the field.

 Learn more about how to view and manage dynamic service times.